mschuchard/packer-plugin-testinfra/README.md

 ### Communicators

-This plugin currently supports the `ssh`, `docker`, `lxc`, and `podman` communicator types.
-It also supports the `winrm` communicator type, and execution local to the instance used for building the machine image artifact, as beta features.
+This plugin currently supports the `ssh`, `winrm`, `docker`, `lxc`, and `podman` communicator types.
+It also supports execution local to the instance used for building the machine image artifact as a beta feature (it is not currently acceptance tested).
 Please ensure that at least one communication type is enabled for the built image (this is also generally a requirement for Packer itself).

 ## Contributing
 Code should pass all unit and acceptance tests.
 New features should involve new unit tests.